animeshtrivedi/storage-systems-wiki-reading-list/README.md

 ### NVM stroage and Energy consumption
   *

+### NVM + Energy
+  * Bryan Harris and Nihat Altiparmak.
+When poll is more energy efficient than interrupt.
+In Proceedings of the 14th ACM Workshop on Hot Topics in Storage and File Systems, HotStorage ’22, page 59–64, New York, NY, USA, 2022.
+Association for Computing Machinery.  https://www.hotstorage.org/2022/slides/hotstorage22-paper44-presentation_slides.pdf

+  * Bryan Harris and Nihat Altiparmak.
+Ultra‐low latency ssds’ impact on overall energy efficiency.
+In Proceedings of the 12th USENIX Conference on Hot Topics in Storage and File Systems, HotStorage’20, USA, 2020.
+USENIX Association. https://www.usenix.org/system/files/hotstorage20-paper61-slides-harris.pdf

+  * Jing Li, Anirudh Badam, Ranveer Chandra, Steven Swanson, Bruce Worthington, and Qi Zhang.
+On the energy overhead of mobile storage systems.
+In Proceedings of the 12th USENIX Conference on File and Storage Technologies, FAST’14, page 105–118, USA, 2014.
+USENIX Association.

+  * Jayashree Mohan, Dhathri Purohith, Mathew Halpern, Vijay Chidambaram, and Vijay Janapa Reddi.
+Storage on your smartphone uses more energy than you think.
+In Proceedings of the 9th USENIX Conference on Hot Topics in Storage and File Systems, HotStorage’17, page 9, USA, 2017.
+USENIX Association.

 ### Timeseries databases
   * Jalal Mostafa, Sara Wehbi, Suren Chilingaryan, Andreas Kopmann.
 2022.
 SciTS: A Benchmark for Time-Series Databases in Scientific Experiments and Industrial Internet of Things. https://arxiv.org/abs/2204.09795v2
       * Paper describing a system for benchmarking the performance of timeseries databases.
 The paper generates data used to benchmark the performance of insertion and uses a few queries to test the performance of the querying engines.